ChocolateTilt/seedship-wiki/content/Locations/Ordreskul.md

 **Other Names:** Qara Göl ([[Serf|Venusian Engineered Humans]])

 ---
 *Ordreskul* is an ocean planet littered with archipelagos and super-volcano networks.
-It has been identified as a time anomaly by [[Milton]] and appears to come from a future where an alliance between the [[Ye-Tai]] and [[Humans|Humanity]] is a historic event.
+It has been identified as a time anomaly by [[Milton]] and appears to come from a future where an alliance between the [[Ye-Tai]] and [[Humanity|Humanity]] is a historic event.

 The planet is protected by a psychically enhanced nanobot network called an "Angelnet" (originally of Ye-Tai design) that can control the planet's weather, monitor the planet, and act as an early warning system / deterrent.